 For god sake, we have the option of removing those unwanted blank rows and columns.
 There are multiple ways to remove blank rows from excel.
 In this article, I will discuss one by one in detail.

 - The manual way of deleting blank rows if there are minimal blank rows.

 - Find the blank and delete

 - Identify blank rows using the formula and delete

 - Use the filter to find the blank and delete

 #1 – Manually Remove (Delete) Blank Rows in Excel

-Below is the data I have which has totally of 3 blank rows in the entire data range.
+Below is the data I have, which has a total of 3 blank rows in the entire data range.

 In these cases, we need not use special skills to remove blank rows from excel.

 - Step 1: Select the entire blank row using the Shift + Space key.

 Note: Shift + Space is the shortcut key to select the entire row

-- Step 2: once the entire row has selected, we can use a couple of options to remove the entire blank row in excel.
+- Step 2: once the entire row has been selected, we can use a couple of options to remove the entire blank row in excel.

 Option 1: Find the delete option in the Home tab